 For years I've visited Hadrian's Wall, the remains of the fortification the Romans built nearly 2,000 years ago to mark the northern end of their empire, where Britannia stopped and where the barbarian land that would someday be Scotland began.
-But until this visit, I had never ventured beyond the National Trust properties, the museums, and the various car-park viewpoints.
+But until a more recent visit, I had never ventured beyond the National Trust properties, the museums, and the various car-park viewpoints.

 Hadrian's Wall stretches 73 miles across the isle.
 Once a towering 20-foot-tall fortification, these days "Hadrian's Shelf," as some cynics call it, is only about three feet wide and three to six feet high.
 But it's still one of England's most thought-provoking sights.

-The best way to experience the wall is to focus on a six-mile stretch right in the middle, featuring three must-see sights: Housesteads Roman Fort shows you where the Romans lived; Vindolanda's museum shows you how they lived; and the Roman Army Museum explains the empire-wide military organization that brought them here.
+The best way to experience the wall is to focus on a six-mile stretch right in the middle, featuring three must-see sights: Housesteads Roman Fort, which shows you where the Romans lived; Vindolanda's museum, which shows you how they lived; and the Roman Army Museum, which explains the empire-wide military organization that brought them here.

 This stretch of the wall also boasts some of the most enjoyable hiking.
-A three-mile ridge walk alongside the wall from Steel Rigg to Sycamore Gap (with the tree featured in the movie Robin Hood: Prince of Thieves) to Housesteads Roman Fort gives you a perfect taste of scenery and history.
+A three-mile ridge walk alongside the wall from Steel Rigg to Sycamore Gap (so called for the much-loved tree that stood there until vandals cut it down in 2023) to Housesteads Roman Fort gives you a perfect taste of scenery and history.

 If you prefer history with monks mixed in, visit Holy Island.
 This small dot off the coast of northern England, near the Scottish border, was the home and original burial ground of St. Cuthbert, a great missionary monk and leader of the early Christian church in northern England.
 Known 1,200 years ago as Lindisfarne, this island was the source of the magnificent Lindisfarne Gospels, illustrated by monks with some of the finest art from Europe's Dark Ages.
 By the ninth century, Viking raids forced the monks to take shelter in Durham, but they returned centuries later to re-establish a church on this holy site.

 Today Holy Island makes a pleasant stop for modern-day pilgrims, who cross a causeway to a quiet town with B&Bs, cafés, and 150 residents.
-The island's highlights include a priory, with an evocative field of ruined church walls and a tiny museum, and a dramatically situated castle that's more enticing from afar than it is inside.
+The island's highlights include a priory, with an evocative field of ruined church walls and a tiny museum, a former coast-guard lookout tower offering expansive views, and a dramatically situated castle that's more enticing from afar than it is inside.